-Take a Hike of a Lifetime: Wild Great Wall Hikes
+Take a Hike of a Lifetime: Popular Wild Great Wall Hiking Routes

 As one of the most important ancient wonders in the world, the Great Wall is a must for visitors to Beijing.
 You may just be interested in touring the well-preserved/restored parts, leaving the wild parts as mysterious, but if you enjoy hiking there are great rewards to be had from exploring the uneven steps and slopes of the "wild Great Wall".
 It is an experience you will remember for a lifetime!